help@cleanrecoverycenters.com

 Cigarettes contain nicotine, which is a powerful addictive substance in its own right.
 It can be extremely difficult for anyone to quit let alone someone suffering from alcoholism and/or drug addiction who also smokes.
 There are many reasons why quitting smoking is so difficult.
 When someone smokes, they’re getting a regular dose of nicotine, which can be tough to break away from.
 Smoking is also often a social activity.
 People might smoke with friends or family members, making it hard to quit because they feel like they’re missing out on something.

 Quitting smoking can be stressful.
 There are a number of side effects that can occur when someone quits smoking.
 These can include irritability, anxiety, trouble sleeping, and weight gain.
 Additionally, some people may experience withdrawal symptoms, such as headaches, nausea, or cravings for nicotine.
 These side effects are only temporary and eventually go away.
 That said, these side effects pale in comparison to the side effects and withdrawal symptoms someone in active addiction to alcohol and/or drugs feels in the absence of these substances.
-Withdrawal from alcohol and/or drugs in the absence of medical detox can be fatal.
+Withdrawal from alcohol and/or drugs in the absence of medical detox or alcohol detox can be fatal.

 There are a few reasons why drug addicts tend to be smokers.
 First, Smoking cigarettes can help to mask the smell of drugs on a person’s clothing or body.
 This can be helpful if a person is trying to avoid detection by authorities or others who may not approve of their drug use.
 Second, smoking can help to reduce the cravings for drugs.
 This is because nicotine has a calming and relaxing effect on the brain, which can help to ease the withdrawal symptoms that often accompany quitting drugs.
 Finally, many people who start using drugs do so in social situations where smoking is already prevalent.
 This makes it more likely that they will continue to smoke even after they become addicted to drugs.